PowerDNS/pdns/pdns/dnsdistdist/docs/reference/constants.rst

 DNSAction
 ---------

-These constants represent an Action that can be returned from the functions invoked by :func:`addLuaAction` and :func:`addLuaResponseAction`.
+These constants represent an Action that can be returned from the functions invoked by :func:`addLuaAction`.

  * ``DNSAction.Allow``: let the query pass, skipping other rules
  * ``DNSAction.Delay``: delay the response for the specified milliseconds (UDP-only), continue to the next rule